thsant/add256/README.md

 ### How was the data collected?

-The data employed in the development of the methodology came from a plot located at the Embrapa’s Temperate Climate Fruit Growing Experimental Station at Vacaria-RS (28°30’58.2”S, 50°52’52.2”W).
+The data employed in the development of the methodology came from two plots located at the Embrapa’s Temperate Climate Fruit Growing Experimental Station at Vacaria-RS (28°30’58.2”S, 50°52’52.2”W).
 Plants of the varieties _Fuji_ and _Gala_ are present in the dataset, in equal proportions.
 The images were